richterzo/discourse-macedonian/README.md

 # discourse-macedonian-locale

-This plugin adds a version of Uzbek as a new locale to Discourse.
+This plugin adds a version of Macedonian as a new locale to Discourse.

 ## Installation